sokil/php-sphinxsearch/README.md

 php-spinxsearch
 ===============

 PHP wrapper to sphinx search pecl extension.
-Wotking with search results as objects.
+Working with search results as objects.

 Installation
 ------------